 - The bond is to expire one year from date of registration

 - Middleburg Heights does not supply its own bond form

 Certificate of Insurance

-- Middleburg Heights must be listed as an additional insured
+- Middleburg Heights must be listed as an additional insured and certificate holder

 - A copy of a current license for the application trade such as electrical, plumbing, HVAC or fire protection must be submitted.

 - Registration with R.I.T.A. is required when performing work in the City of Middleburg Heights.